jessecambon/tidygeocoder/README.md

-# tidygeocoder
+# Description

 A tidyverse-style geocoder interface for R. Utilizes US Census and Nominatim (OSM) geocoder services.
 Returns latitude and longitude in tibble format from addresses.

-## Install
+## Installation

-To download, install, and load package from github
+To download, install, and load package from github:

 ```
 install.packages('devtools')